Priority seating areas

 While many buses can fit two mobility devices, some older buses only have space for one.
 Some larger mobility equipment may protrude into the aisle.
 This is acceptable as long as it does not make it difficult for other passengers to move down the aisle.

-Small powered mobility scooters are welcomed but some larger scooters and segways are not able to be carried due to their dimensions and restricted manoeuvrability.
+Small powered mobility scooters are welcomed but some larger scooters and Segways are not able to be carried due to their dimensions and restricted manoeuvrability.

-Powered mobility scooters and segways are not classed as a wheelchair and are not able to be carried due to their dimensions and restricted manoeuvrability.
+Powered mobility scooters and Segways are not classed as a wheelchair and are not able to be carried due to their dimensions and restricted manoeuvrability.

 Accessibility will be improved as new buses replace older vehicles.
 Newer buses have wider aisles and larger priority seating areas, making it easier to accommodate mobility devices.